London, Tilbury and Southend Railway: Construction and opening

 The railway was authorised in 1852 and work started about September 1852 on the Forest Gate to Tilbury section.
 The countryside was mostly flat and with the exception of a reasonably substantial cutting at Forest Gate there were only three other short cutting on the route.
 As part of the work dredging was undertaken between Gravesend and Tilbury and new pontoons for the ferries provided.

 In parallel with the work on the line the ECR were preparing a third line between Stratford and Bow and the disputed junction at Bow was finally being connected to allow the LT&SR and ECR Woodford and Loughton services to access Fenchurch Street.
-The third line and new junctions were was finished in February 1854.
+The third line and new junctions were finished in February 1854.
 A special train ran on 11 April 1854 from Fenchurch Street to Tilbury which was the day of the formal Board of Trade inspection.
 Full services to the public began on 13 April 1854 with all Tilbury trains splitting at Stratford into a Bishopsgate and Fenchurch Street portion to reflect the joint ownership of the ECR and L&BR.

 Work meanwhile was proceeding on the line to Southend via Stanford-le-hope and Pitsea.
 Predicted construction difficulties, among other reasons, saw a different (cheaper) route selected.
 Three miles of work had been done east of Tilbury by April 1854 and construction proceeded apace to allow opening to Leigh-on-Sea on 1 July 1855 with new intermediate stations at Benfleet and Pitsea.
 The line was built as single track with a passing loop at Pitsea but the Board of Trade official took a dislike to the arrangements, so a second track was built and opened in May 1856.
 Leigh-on-Sea station was built between the high street and the sea and many properties had their long gardens shortened as a result.